hydpy-dev/hydpy/hydpy/docs/rst/programming_style.rst

 and are under pressure not only to get their model running but also to tackle their scientific questions and to publish their results.
 The source code resulting from such a rush is understandably often a mess.
-Even the better software results often prove inadequate when it comes to transferring the software into practical applications or sharing it with other researchers.
+Even the relatively goodsoftware results often prove inadequate when it comes to transferring the software into practical applications or sharing it with other researchers.

 In the long development process of *HydPy*, which also started as a quick side-project when writing a PhD thesis, we made many misleading